Part-Time Jobs From Home

 So I was one of their early customers when my Espresso Machine went belly up.
 I am a verified coffee junkie and really loved my hard core coffee jolt multiple times a day, especially in college.
 I had gone into the service right after high school and was a little older than most students and had picked up my coffee habit in the Army.
 So I didn’t have very much money and couldn’t afford even a cheap replacement (in those days the cheap ones still went for over $100).
 So my friends put an Espresso Machine on the list of items to look out for on the next shopping trip.
 Son of gun if they didn’t find me a great little Espresso Machine for $15.
 It wasn’t very fancy and was a little dinged up but worked great.
 And I gave them another $10 for finding it, so they were overjoyed too.

 Now jump ahead about 20 years and I ran into them at our college reunion.
 And catching up on our life stories they mentioned that after they graduated they both had a hard time finding a job.
 So they just keep on doing the garage sale stuff since it was pretty good money and was their only source of income.
 And now they were dealing in really specialized stuff so instead making $10-$20 a deal they were making up to $150-$200.
 In fact they were killing it, doing enough to make more money than they would of with a Liberal Arts Degree.
-And now with eBay, CraigsList, and other venues on the Internet or smart phone apps it was even easier.
+And now with eBay, CraigsList, retail clearance stores, and venues on the Internet or smart phone apps it was even easier.

 So in a nutshell, they have found a lot of ways to find the items that are at a bargain rate, and then find buyers who are eager to find the item.
 As an example they now can look up anything on their smart phones to see what any possible purchase is going for on eBay and/or even retail.
 So if some item is in good shape, a good or even high end brand, and it sold for $200 new and the one they are looking at they can get for $20, that’s a winner.
 Now not every item has that 10-1 spread but they